 On June 13, 2013, Counsel for the Public filed an objection to the Applicant's Motion for Rehearing.
 Counsel for the Public asserts that the Applicant failed to present good cause for rehearing.
 Specifically, Counsel for the Public argues that the Subcommittee was not required to follow pre-existing standards, but was required to conduct "case-by-case adjudication".
 See Counsel for the Public's Objection at 6-7.
 Counsel for the Public asserts that the legislature specifically precluded the Subcommittee from creating "substantive rules binding in future cases involving other projects" and gave the Subcommittee authority only to conduct "case-by-case evolution of the statutory standards."
 Id. at 8.
-Counsel for the Public further concludes that the distinctions between this Project and other projects, and issued its Decision based on unique specifications of the Project in this docket.
+Counsel for the Public further concludes that the Committee conducted an adequate evaluation of the Project, more than adequately explained the distinctions between this Project and other projects, and issued its Decision based on unique specifications of the Project in this docket.
 Id. at 9-12.